 - Work with Sky Sports Ambassadors who deliver assemblies to all students and work with target groups.

-- All Year 5 students have a swimming assessment and subsequent lessons to ensure that all students can swim at leas 25 metres.
-All Key Stage 2 students take part in our annual school swimming gala in the Summer Term.
+- All Year 5 students have a swimming assessment and subsequent lessons, as required, to ensure that all students can swim at least 25 metres.

-- All Year 5 & 6 students have the opportunity to take part in Bikeability training to develop their cycling proficiency and road safety.
+- KS2 students have the opportunity to take part in Bikeability training to develop their cycling proficiency and road safety.

 - All of our feeder schools Year 4 students take part in a transition Sports Day in the Summer Term, prior to starting at Newminster in Year 5, supported by Student Sport Leaders.